Executive Director

 Lynn Smith, CFRE

-Lynn Smith, CFREPresident
+Lynn Smith, CFREPast President

 Lynn Smith currently serves as Major Gifts Officer at Cincinnati Playhouse in the Park, were she gets to live her passion for the arts every day.
 Her previous positions include Director of Development at Girl Scouts of Western Ohio and Development Director at the music therapy organization Melodic Connections.
 Her career has spanned marketing, education and fundraising.